HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP,INDEX,ALTER,PROCESS,REFERENCES,SUPER,LOCK TABLES,REPLICATION SLAVE,REPLICATION CLIENT,TRIGGER,SHOW VIEW,CREATE VIEW,CREATE ROUTINE,ALTER ROUTINE,EXECUTE,EVENT,RELOAD ON *.* TO 'hotdb_datasource'@'%' IDENTIFIED BY 'hotdb_datasource';

-Note:
+> !Note
+>

-If MySQL version of the Data Source is 8.0 and above, authorization statements need to be added with XA_RECOVER_ADMIN privilege.
+> If MySQL version of the Data Source is 8.0 and above, authorization statements need to be added with XA_RECOVER_ADMIN privilege.

 hotdb_Datasource account is the only account for HotDB to connect to each MySQL instance, through which all added platform users can connect to MySQL instances.
 Operations of users of each platform are only on front-end business connection and user access control.